Empirical-org-Archive/Documentation/Empirical-Core/Empirical Core Out of Date Terms.md

-#Compass Out of Date Terms
+#Empirical Core Out of Date Terms

 *Quill has evolved signficantly since its inception.
 Consquently, there are many out of date terms.*

 **This document outlines all of the dated terms.
 When you see a questionable term, post it here.
-We should refactor Compass to bring these terms up to update.**
+We should refactor Empirical Core to bring these terms up to update.**

 #### (The current term) -> (The proper term)